 The quickest way to sell your land is by working with an expert real estate agent.
-Davis DuBose Knight Forestry and Real Estate will work with you to get an understanding of the land market, set a fair price, and market your property.
+DDK Forestry and Real Estate will work with you to get an understanding of the land market, set a fair price, and market your property.

 Find Out What Your Land Is Really Worth

 Before you can set a price for your land, you need to understand its value.
 Understanding value is a two-part process.
 First, you have to appraise the value of the assets and infrastructure on the land.
 This could be timber, sub-surface assets, or water.
 Valuable infrastructure could include fencing, roads or farming infrastructure.
 Second, you have to rate that value in correlation with current market trends.
 For this, you will need the help of an experienced appraiser.

 Working with an appraiser who has experience with the type of land you are selling and the local area will pay off in the end.
 They will understand the local value of the property’s assets, and be able to best determine what price point will sell quickest.

 Getting an expert appraisal will help you sell your land according to these three essential price points: location, usage, and price.
 DDK Forestry and Real Estate specializes in Arkansas rural land, including timberland, farmland, pastureland, and recreational land.
 They have a number of specialists who can help you determine the value of your land, and help you sell it.

 Set a Fair Price that Works with the Market

 When push comes to shove, the price point will determine how quickly your land sells.
 It is also what will determine whether the sale feels like a success or a failure.
 Setting the price too low might sell your land quickly, but it also may leave you feeling short-changed.
 On the other hand, setting your price too high may make it impossible to find a good buyer.

 Just as you would clean your home before setting up a viewing, you should make sure your property looks good before you list it.
 After all, first impressions matter.